Andrew Benintendi Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.95 team ERA ranks 10th across all league pitching staffs.
+- The Yankees' 3.96 team ERA ranks 10th among all league pitching staffs.

-- Yankees pitchers combine to rank 20th in baseball in home runs surrendered (140 total, 1.3 per game).
+- Yankees pitchers combine to rank 21st in baseball in home runs allowed (141 total, 1.2 per game).

-- In his last appearance on Wednesday, the right-hander threw seven innings against the Tampa Bay Rays, giving up two earned runs while surrendering four hits.
+- The right-hander last appeared on Thursday against the Houston Astros, when he went five innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.